 speaker

 Chairman and Chief Executive Officer

-Thanks, Sean, and welcome, everyone.
-I want to welcome Sean to the Investor Relations team as he steps in while my daughter Justine is on maternity leave, who I'm sure she's listening in.
-Probably, maybe with my grandson, who's now 10 days old.
-Anyway, our fourth quarter results were strong as we set several quarterly records, including a record for adjusted revenue of $1.531 million, dollars up 8.4%.
-Our earnings also set quarterly records with adjusted diluted earnings per share of $1.58, up 25.4%, and adjusted consolidated EBITDA of 599.1 million, up 6.5.
+Thanks, Shawn, and welcome, everyone.
+I want to welcome Shawn to the investor relations team as she steps in while my daughter Justine is on maternity leave, who I'm sure she's listening in, probably maybe with my grandson, who's now 10 days old.
+Anyway, our fourth quarter results were strong as we set several quarterly records, including a record for adjusted revenue of $1.531 million dollars, up 8.4 percent.
+Our earnings also set quarterly records with adjusted diluted earnings per share of $1.58, up 25.4 percent, and adjusted consolidated EBITDA of $599.1 million, up 6.5.
 Our quarterly adjusted consolidated EBITDA margin was 39.1.
-Our fourth quarter adjusted organic revenue growth was 7%.
-Performance was driven by continued strength in Globop, our wealth and investment technology business, and our global investor distribution systems businesses, services businesses.
-Globop saw new business growth with experience strength in the wealth focused software like Black Diamond and gives out-perform due to large client volumes and continued growth in its non-transfer agency services.
+Our fourth quarter adjusted organic revenue growth was 7 percent.
+Performance was driven by continued strength in Globop. wealth and investment technology business, and our global investor distribution systems businesses, services businesses.
+Globop saw new business growth with experience strength in the wealth-focused software like Black Diamond and gives outperform due to large client volumes and continued growth in its non-transfer agency services.
 Additionally, the health business finished the quarter above expectations with two deals that were pushed from Q3 into Q4.
-Our recurring revenue growth rate for financial services was .4% for Q4 and .2% for full year 2024, which includes all software enabled services and maintenance revenue.
-Fourth quarter cash from operating activities was 486.6 million, up .3% from Q4 2016.
-Our cashflow conversion percentage was 101% and we bought back 4.9 million shares for 365 million at an average price of 7446 per share.
-We continue to believe share repurchases are the best use of our capital, absent high quality accretive acquisition.
-In December, we announced an initial strategic lift out agreement with Insignia Financial to deliver superannuation member administrative services in Australia.
+Our recurring revenue growth rate for financial services was 7.4% for Q4 and 7.2% for full year 2024, which includes all software-enabled services and maintenance revenue.
+Fourth quarter cash from operating activities was $486.6 million, up 25.3% from Q4 23.
+Our cash flow conversion percentage was 101%, and we bought back 4.9 million shares for 365 million at an average price of $74.46 per share.
+We continue to believe share repurchases are the best use of our capital, absent high-quality accretive acquisition.
+In December, we announced an initial strategic lift-out agreement with Insignia Financial to deliver superannuation member administrative services in Australia.
 We're in the final contract stages with Insignia and expect a lift out of team members in Australia to occur early in the second half of this year.
-We were bullish about our opportunity in Australia where we have a 5% market share of the 22 million superannuation fund accounts.
-I'm now turn it over to Rahul to discuss the quarter and more detail.
+We are bullish about our opportunity in Australia where we have a 5% market share of the 22 million superannuation fund accounts.
+I'll now turn it over to Rahul to discuss the quarter in more detail.

+speaker